TruongTuyen/WordPress-Guide-Lines/README.md

 ## Scripts should not hard coded ##
  Scripts and styles should not be hardcoded anywhere in your theme or added any other way but with wp_enqueue_* hook and to be added from the functions file.
 This includes custom JS/CSS.
 For inline styles use: https://developer.wordpress.org/reference/functions/wp_add_inline_style/ and for scripts https://developer.wordpress.org/reference/functions/wp_add_inline_script/
-## POT file should be updated ##
+## POT file ##
+should be updated.
 Please ensure your .POT translation file is up to date.
 Having an outdated .POT file limits the translatable functionality of your theme, which will negatively affect international customers.
+.POT file name should match the themes-slug.
+Theme can include an actual translation files, but it should not add the en_IN.mo or en_IN.po because English already implies.
 ## Incomplete rtl.css ##
 ## Inconsistent prefixing: ##
 ## No image placeholders, if user doesn't want an image, nothing should display.
 Theme still needs to work properly without them. ##